 - 8.1 Two factors affect incubation humidity: water evaporation within the cabinet (from eggs as well as from additional water) and levels of ventilation.
-The water content of the air being drawn through the incubator will also have an effect. - 8.2 There are three methods available to bird breeders to achieve correct humidity levels: - a) Follow the manufacturer's guidelines for water levels (see below). - b) Measure humidity levels and adjust to match published guidelines for different species (see below). - c) Monitor egg weight loss which varies as a direct result of humidity and correct against published weight loss figures for the species. - a) As a general guide for poultry/game/waterfowl maintain water in one of the two water pots from the time eggs are set until 2 days before hatching is due the depth of water doesn't matter.
-If the incubator is full of parrot (and parrot like species) eggs the incubator may be run without water for some of the early incubation period.
+The water content of the air being drawn through the incubator will also have an effect. - 8.2 There are two methods available to bird breeders to achieve correct humidity levels: - a) Monitor humidity levels and adjust to match published guidelines for different species (see below). - b) Monitor egg weight loss which varies as a direct result of humidity and correct against published weight loss figures for the species. - a) Generally accepted incubation RH levels for species groups: